espressif/arduino-esp32/docs/source/api/sigmadelta.rst

   * range is 1-14 bits (1-20 bits for ESP32).

-This function will return ``frequency`` set for SigmaDelta channel.
+This function will return ``frequency`` configured for the SigmaDelta channel.
-If ``0`` is returned, error occurs and sigmadelta channel was not configured.
+If ``0`` is returned, error occurs and the SigmaDelta channel was not configured.

 sigmaDeltaWrite
 ***************

-This function is used to set duty for SigmaDelta channel.
+This function is used to set duty for the SigmaDelta channel.

 .. code-block:: arduino

     void sigmaDeltaWrite(uint8_t channel, uint8_t duty);

-* ``channel`` select SigmaDelta channel to set duty.
+* ``channel`` select SigmaDelta channel.
 * ``duty`` select duty to be set for selected channel.

 sigmaDeltaRead
 **************

-This function is used to get configured duty for SigmaDelta channel.
+This function is used to get configured duty for the SigmaDelta channel.

 .. code-block:: arduino

     uint8_t sigmaDeltaRead(uint8_t channel)

-* ``channnel`` select SigmaDelta channel to raed duty.
+* ``channnel`` select SigmaDelta channel to read duty.

-This function will return ``duty`` set for selected LEDC channel.
+This function will return ``duty`` configured for the selected SigmaDelta channel.

 sigmaDeltaDetachPin
 *******************

-This function is used to detach GPIO pin from SigmaDelta.
+This function is used to detach pin from SigmaDelta.

 .. code-block:: arduino